Meeting Time: March 26, 2019 at 5:00pm PDT

 • Default_avatar

-C A Kennedy about 5 years ago
+C A Kennedy over 5 years ago

 I fully support the Del Rio Trail Project and urge your support/approval of the Final EIR.
 The Del Rio Trail will be a crucial link in providing a county-wide bike/hiking path for Sacramento.